 Kreindler is a leader in handling military accident claims.
 Several Kreindler attorneys are former military pilots.
 Our firm has successfully opposed the government contractor defense in a series of cases and obtained recoveries for our clients.

 Ejection Seat Failure

 We represented the family of the Commander of the elite Air Force Thunderbirds.
-He was killed when forced to eject from his fighter jet at low altitude.
+He was killed when forced to eject from his fighter jet at a low altitude.
 We demonstrated that the seat latch was improperly designed and obtained a favorable settlement from the manufacturer despite the government contractor defense.